 What happens in this limbo period when your employee’s visa has ended and the new one has not yet been issued?
 Can she stay in the country?
 Does she have the right to work?
 Is the employer safe if anything goes wrong?

 In my experience, over 90% of employers simply do not know what they are supposed to do.
 Of these, the good-natured ones would hope for the best and do nothing or invent their own system of “ensuring” that everything is fair (for example, ask the employee twice in the morning and one more time in the afternoon if they have any news about the visa and make a written note of the answer).
 The tougher ones often suspend the employee until she comes back with a visa.
 Which one is right?

 Actually, neither.
 The home-made system of rigorous checks will not protect the employer against potential fines, but dismissing the employee is not a reasonable response either.

-I thought that a checklist would be helpful for any business owner or HR professional, who wants to make sure they are not taking any risks and at the same time respect and trust their employees independently of their country of origin or immigration status.
+I thought that a checklist would be helpful for any business owner or HR professional, who wants to make sure they are not taking any risks and at the same time respect and trust their employees.

 Kadmos Consultants offer Immigration Health Checks for businesses employing foreign nationals and routinely assist with Resident Labour Market test, Sponsor licence applications, Tier 2 initial applications, extensions and ILR.